Queenstown hotelier: 'the Americans are coming'

 While he saw yesterday's border reopening — through which student and visitor visa applications opened — as the "last piece of the puzzle", it was still "just the start of that recovery".

-"I think this is going to take three years before we start to see the new norm.
+"I think it is going to take three years before we start to see the new norm.

 ...
 It's going to take a while [to get to 100 per cent]."